 Philip Sparke: Year of the Dragon

-Composed in 1984/85, The Year of the Dragon was originally written for brass band, but has since been orchestrated for wind band (for the purposes of this blog I will be referring to the brass band version).
+Composed between 1984/85, The Year of the Dragon was originally written for brass band, but has since been orchestrated for wind band (for the purposes of this blog I will be referring to the brass band version).
 This work is in three movements, although generally the work is played with only very short gaps between them.
-The movements are outlined below:
+The movements are as follows:

-The Year of the Dragon was created from a commission from the Cory Band, one of the oldest brass bands which is based in Wales, in 1984.
-That year the Cory Band were celebrating their centenary anniversary, and to mark this occasion there would be a new piece composed by Sparke to feature in this special concert.
+The Year of the Dragon was created from a commission from the Cory Band, one of the oldest brass bands, in 1984.
+That year, the Cory Band were celebrating their centenary anniversary, and to mark this occasion there would be a new piece composed by Sparke to feature in this special concert.
 Sparke comments on the commission saying:

 “At the time I wrote ‘The Year of the Dragon’, Cory had won two successive National Finals and I set out to write a virtuoso piece to display the talents of this remarkable band to the full.”

-As the longest and slowest movement of The Year of the Dragon, Interlude is a “sad and languid solo for trombone”.
-After a signature Sparke burst of musical colour to open the movement, the dynamic and orchestration quickly depletes until we are left with the solo trombone and a muted chorus of cornets and horns.
-Overall, the mood for this movement is quite sad, even defeated.
+As the longest and slowest movement of The Year of the Dragon, Interlude is a “sad and languid solo for trombone.”
+After a signature Sparke burst of musical colour to open the movement, the dynamic and orchestration quickly dissolves until we are left with the solo trombone and a muted chorus of cornets and horns.
+Overall, the mood for this movement is quite blue, perhaps even in some way defeated.
 With the first movement being quite aggressive and bold, this is a vast change in atmosphere.

 The end of this movement is wholly exciting and the work comes to a stirring end.
 With the heroic theme returning with the drive of the snare drum behind it, the band head towards an exciting accel, which leads into the double-tongued opening motif from the first movement.
 This fast theme is now in the lower brass, with the rest of the band answering with the bold theme.
 The work ends with an exciting octave drop from the band who are in unison.

-Philip Sparke’s The Year of the Dragon is a dynamic work for brass band, which poses many challenges for a band.
+Philip Sparke’s The Year of the Dragon is a dynamic work for brass band, which poses many challenges for a high-level band.
 The tricky valve work for the whole band, creating emotionally-driven climaxes and keeping tempo with some of the harder unrelenting sections.
-This is, however, a really enjoyable work to learn and it has a special place in my heart.
+A thrilling show of musicianship, intonation and dexterity, this work is a triumph in every way.